Traewelling/traewelling/privacypolicy_en.md

 your private profile.
 This data processing takes place on the basis of your granted consent within the meaning of Art.
 6 para.
 1 lit. a DSGVO.
 Regarding the revocation and the storage period, we refer to the previous explanations.

+## Calendar export

+Träwelling offers the option to export check-ins as a calendar feed (iCal).
+The link generated for this purpose contains a personal token and provides unfiltered access to all check-ins.
+Anyone who knows the link can view all check-ins available via the feed.
+We therefore recommend treating the link as confidential and not sharing it publicly.

+If the calendar feed is imported into an external application (e.g. a calendar program), we have no influence over how that application processes, stores or shares the data.
+The respective provider of such third-party applications is responsible for their data processing.

 ## Cookies

 Our website uses cookies.
 These are small text files that your web browser stores on your terminal device.
 Cookies help